Trantor2098/hot_node/README.md

 - Folder Path - The directory path to try find images when in Auto / Compare / Key Words mode.

 ### Save Texture Preset
+To save some image in specific mode, do:
+1. Save the node preset first, ensure your last saved preset contains the image node you want to edit.
-To save some specific image, choose the image node, then in Textures > Save, select the mode for this image and click button "Save Texture".
-If the mode is "Keys", you will need to enter key(s) for the image.
+2. Select the image node, then in Textures > Save, select a mode for this image.
+3. If the mode is "Keys", you will need to enter key(s) for the image.
+4. Click button "Save Texture", this image node will follows the new settings next time you apply the preset.

 ### Pack Sharing
 Packs can be imported / exported as zip files.